dharmafly/noodle/README.md

 node-scrape-query-language
 ==========================

-nsql is a server which can be used to scrape pages from a client side browser.
+nsql is a server which can be queried to scrape pages from a client side browser.
-It uses the jQuery query selector to extract information from web pages and returns the data in JSON.
+It uses the jQuery query selector or [JSONSelect](http://jsonselect.org/#tryit) to extract information from web pages and returns the data in JSON.
 The server supports JSONP (?callback=foo) and POST.

 In your call to the server you just specify your query(s) and recieve your data back in JSON.